 If your website takes longer than usual to load or your cart and checkout pages are not responsive, it will likely drive your customers away.

 So, ensure your website is designed well, loads fast, and has minimal downtime.
 Leverage useful plugins to speed up website loading time.

 Lack of deals is another reason for cart abandonment.
 Most customers look for discounts on products, and the price of products will be attractive to buyers when they have discounts or coupons applied.

-When possible, ensure that your products have attractive coupons or deals to reduce cart abandonment.
+Ensure that your products have attractive coupons or deals to reduce cart abandonment.
 You can also use Buy One Get One Free offer or limited-time offers on products to increase purchase chances.